griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 Save the session file on storage 1 for others to use.
 Use this session to perform the following specific review activities and make note of the findings in the candidate review spreadsheet.

-- **Somatic variant revie**: For any peptide candidate being considered for inclusion in the design, manually review the underlying somatic variant in IGV to make sure it appears to be a real somatic variant.
+- **Somatic variant review**: For any peptide candidate being considered for inclusion in the design, manually review the underlying somatic variant in IGV to make sure it appears to be a real somatic variant.
 Our [published guidelines](https://www.nature.com/articles/s41436-018-0278-z) can be used for this step.